 6) Turn off the Master Echo and Master Reverb if you don’t want it turned on.
 Recording guitar parts are different from MIDI because if you’ve recorded with a ton of delay or reverb, it’ll stay on the track.

-7) Garageband also comes with a tuner.
+7) Garageband also comes with a tuner (this is my guide on it).
 Personally, I don’t like it that much because it’s not of the greatest quality, but it’s there.
 It’s the symbol that looks like a tuning fork.